 1. Starwood Preferred Guest Business Card from American Express

 We don’t know what will happen to the Starwood credit cards once the Starwood – Marriott merger completes, but in the mean time, this is a great card for non-categorized spending.
-The 1 SPG point per $1 spent this card earns can be transferred to airline miles at a 1:1.25 ratio (if transferred in 20,000 point increments) or converted to Marriott points at a 1:3 ratio.
+The 1 point per $1 spent can be transferred to airline miles at a 1:1.25 ratio (if transferred in 20,000 point increments).
+Or you can convert them to Marriott points at a 1:3 ratio.
 The Marriott transfer ratio works out great if you’ve got your eye on a top-tier Marriott or Ritz Carlton award redemption or Marriott Hotel + Air awards, which may been out of reach until now.

 The Starwood Preferred Guest Business Card has a few added perks the personal version doesn’t.
 For starters, cardholders get complimentary Sheraton Club Lounge access, SPG Gold status, and access to the Boingo American Express Preferred Plan.
 Even the $95 annual fee is nothing to sweat over because the year-round Amex Offers statement credits can off-set that completely.